Recommendations

 Dunninald Castle and Gardens

-A few miles from the Angus coastline, Dunninald Castle and Gardens is a gorgeous Gothic Revival castle – highlights include collections of furniture, paintings, photographs and even needle and plasterwork.
-Plus, you can go on a range of walks through their wild and walled gardens, and if you fancy stretching your legs a bit further, take the circular Wood Path for a lovely jaunt in nature.
+A few miles from the Angus coastline in Scotland, Dunninald Castle and Gardens is a gorgeous Gothic Revival castle.
+Highlights include collections of furniture, paintings, photographs and even needle and plasterwork, as well as the woods and wild garden, where you can see snowdrops in spring and bluebells in May.
+There are a range of walks; if you fancy stretching your legs a bit further, take the circular Wood Path for a lovely jaunt in nature.